BOHRTECHNOLOGY/quantum_tsp_web_app/README.md

-# quantum_tsp_web_app
+# Quantum TSP solver web app

-This is a webapplication for solving Travelling Salesman Problem with Quantum Computation.
+This is backend for web application solving Travelling Salesman Problem with Quantum Computation.

 It uses https://github.com/BOHRTECHNOLOGY/quantum_tsp as a computational engine.